shaneweisz/auto-counterspeech/README.md

 Firstly, notice that the original counterspeech datasets (as released by their authors) are located in `data/unprocessed`.

-After preprocessing the datasets, the resulting files are located at the top-level of the `data` directory.
+After preprocessing the datasets, the resulting files are located in the `data/preprocessed` directory.

 The preprocessing can be replicated by running: